 Most kitchen faucets feature a single handle or separate hot and cold water handles.
 Look for a little cap or cover on the handle’s base to remove the handle(s).
 Gently push it open with a flathead screwdriver to reveal the handle’s holding screw.
 Unscrew it with the suitable screwdriver and then lift off the handle(s).
 Keep all small pieces, including screws and caps, in a safe location for reassembly.

-After properly removing the old tap, carefully clean the sink area.
+After properly removing the old tap, carefully clean the sink area along with leftover residue from the tap and other parts of the faucet.
 To ensure a clean surface for installing the new tap, remove any dirt, grime, or old plumber’s putty.
 This is a critical step in ensuring a secure and leak-free installation.

 Removing Your Kitchen Faucet Made Easy!